YOUTH PROTECTION TRAINING REQUIRED FOR ALL ADULTS

 Q1: When did this policy go into effect?

 A1: As of June 1, 2010, all registered adult volunteers--no matter what their position entails--must complete Youth Protection training prior to beginning their volunteer service.
+As of 2015 the Chief Seattle Council Executive Board passed a resolution requiring leaders to renew their youth protection training annually.

 Q2: Why was this training policy established?

 A2: Youth safety is the No. 1 concern of the Boy Scouts of America.
 It is important to implement this training at all levels of the organization.
 The BSA is always reevaluating and reassessing its policies to ensure the safest youth program and the best training are offered.
 The BSA's Youth Protection training has been in existence long enough for it to be understood and accepted as a mandated training for all registered BSA adult volunteers.
+The latest change requiring an annual update is to ensure that volunteers stay up-to-date on changes that occur regularly to the BSA’s youth protection guidelines.

 Q3: What is the deadline to meet the Youth Protection training standard?

-Q5: If a person is not a registered leader, how can he or she log in and take the Youth Protection training?
+Q4: If a person is not a registered leader, how can he or she log in and take the Youth Protection training?

-A5: A person does not have to be a registered volunteer to take Youth Protection training.
+A4: A person does not have to be a registered volunteer to take Youth Protection training.

 - Upon completion, print a certificate to submit with a completed adult leader application to the unit leader or your local council representative for processing.
 Remember to keep a copy for your records.